Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

     </xfk:data-object>
 ```

-To add properties to this data object we will define an auxiliary structure `customer lookup` with `store name` and `person name` parameters added to this data object, as follows.
+To add properties to this data object we will define an auxiliary structure `customer lookup` with the `store name` and `person name` parameters added to this data object, as follows.

 ```xml
 <!-- added-lines-start -->